 Please join us for our 6th get together (via Zoom) of social workers.
 All are welcome and RSVP to Hope Young.
 This is a wonderful chance to talk about what you are experiencing now with COVID-19 as well as share resources and get feedback from colleagues.
 This is the 5th meeting, back by popular demand.

 Kōkua Mau Monthly Virtual Monthly Meeting

-PS: Please make sure you update to zoom 5.0 before May 30.
+PS: Please make sure you update to zoom 5.1 (zoom is very moody lately, if it is not up-to-date).
 More about that on our website zoom made easy.

 National POLST Resources: POLST and COVID-19

 - National POLST: Long-Term Care Facility Guidance for POLST & COVID-19 (PDF file)

 - National POLST COVID-19 Statement (3/30) PDF file